 If you have any comments, ideas, etc. the best way to share those with us is through our order takers.
 They collect all of the feedback they hear in a day and share it up.
 If you’re not near a location, or not the talking type, you can use Twitter, or comment here on the website.

 If you would like to submit a recipe idea to Clover, use this form.
 We like recipes that come from real places and that have real stories tied to them.
 Our chickpea fritter was inspired by a falafel Ayr ate in Paris.
-Our cinnamon lemonade came from an employee who thought it might be a good idea.
-The Enzo came from a salad Vincenzo’s Calabrian family makes.
+Our breakfast sandwich was Jeremiah’s idea.
+Our cinnamon lemonade came from a customer who thought it might be a good idea.
+The Enzo Sandwich came from a salad Vincenzo’s family makes in Calabria, Italy.

 Always changing menu and run outs